snadim02/snadim02.github.io/_posts/2026-07-20-bathroom-planning.md

 #author: Shilpa Kobren
 ---

-AI didn't design our bathroom, but it made it possible for me to design it myself before making any expensive mistakes!
-My mind is still blown with how I accomplished this complete design in one weekend.
+Like everyone else, while scheming about redoing our bathroom, I tried to generate some AI renderings of our space and was met with disappointment.
+I did use AI to code a to-scale 3D rendering though, and my mind is blown with how I accomplished this complete design in one weekend before making any expensive mistakes.

 ## The Constraints